wisol-SFM/WSSFM20Rx_12x/README.md

   - nRF52 DK board: optional, used as a master to connect to the Wisol dev kit using SWD.
 Can be bypassed if you own JTAG/SWD debugger probe.

 - __Software__
   - __MinGW__ and __MSys__: Windows users only (http://www.mingw.org/).
 Provides open-source GNU tools required to use the Makefiles.
-Don't use Cygwin as there are incompatibilities.
+Don't use Cygwin as there are incompatibilities. (test by git bash for windows64, mingw64-make)
   - __J-Link software__ for debugging (https://www.segger.com/downloads/jlink/)
   - __nrfutil__: for Linux/macOS only.
 If you have python and pip already installed, just run the following command:
 ```